kennedykiptum/alx-system_engineering-devops/0x01-shell_permissions/README.md

-setting mode of hello to olleh
+adds execute permission to all subdirectories